Artificial-Pancreas/iAPSdocs/docs/EN/Configuration/transition-qa.md

 1. Use the bolus calculator before you eat.
 Enter carbs (and fat and protein if you want).
 Look at the recommended bolus and tap the info button if you don't agree with the recommendation.
 2. Change the recommendation if you want to, and then bolus.
 If the recommendation is way off, you should probably check your settings.
 Remeber that the recommendation is based on your settings, including the "Recommended bolus percentage".
 3. Depending on type of insulin and your sensitivity, you should consider doing this some minutes before eating.
-You do not need to adjust carb timestamp when pre-bolusing.
+You do not need to adjust carb timestamp to the actual time you plan on eating, you can just keep it at the time you announced the meal and pre-bolused.
 4. Enjoy your meal. iAPS will in most cases set a temporary low/zero basal.
 5. If iAPS detects BG rising faster or more than expected, it will give more insulin (SMB) depending on settings.
 6. If iAPS detects BG falling it will keep the low/zero temporary basal.